Lemon Cake

 - Place the butter and granulated sugar in a mixing bowl and blend until well combined and fluffy, about 3 minutes.
 Beat in the eggs one at a time, then beat in the lemon zest and vanilla.

-- Add one third of the flour mixture to the butter mixture and blend just until combined, then add half of the buttermilk mixture, beat until combined, then a third of the flour, beat, the rest of the buttermilk mixture, beat, and finally the last third of the flour mixture, and beat until well blended.
+- Add one-third of the flour mixture to the butter mixture and blend just until combined.
+Add half of the buttermilk mixture and beat until combined, then a third of the flour, beat; the rest of the buttermilk mixture, beat; and finally the last third of the flour mixture, and beat until well blended.

 - Transfer the batter to the prepared pan.
 Bake for about 50 to 60 minutes, until you can insert a wooden skewer in the middle of the loaf and it comes out clean.
 Cool the cake in the pan on a wire rack for 10 minutes, then turn the cake out of the pan and continue cooling it completely on the wire rack, top side up.